Khairul Idham Pawi

-Dato' Khairul Idham Pawi (born 20 September 1998) is a Malaysian motorcycle racer.
+Khairul Idham Pawi (born 20 September 1998) is a Malaysian motorcycle racer.
 He is the youngest non-European to win a Grand Prix, accomplishing this feat in the Argentine race of the 2016 Moto3 World Championship, aged just 17.
+He won the Honda Future One-Make Challenge in 2012 and the 2014 Malaysian Cub Prix in the Wira class.

 Career

 Moto3 World Championship

 Pawi made his Grand Prix debut as wildcard at the 2015 Aragon motorcycle Grand Prix, entered by Honda Team Asia, where he finished the race in 25th place.

 In 2016, Pawi made his full-time debut in the 2016 Moto3 World Championship, once again riding the Honda of Honda Team Asia, alongside Japanese rider Hiroki Ono.
 Pawi won the second Grand Prix of the season in a wet Argentina race, becoming the youngest non-European rider to win a race, aged 17.
 Later in the season at the German Grand Prix, Pawi started from only 20th on the grid, but established himself as a wet-weather specialist, as he charged through to lead after just six laps.
-He took the win by over 11 seconds from Andrea Locatelli, moving up to 10th in the rider's standings.
+He took the win by over 11 seconds from Andrea Locatelli, moving up to tenth in the rider's standings.
 He finished the year 19th in the championship, with 62 points.

 Moto2 World Championship

 Following his two victories, for the 2017 Moto2 World Championship Pawi was promoted to partner Takaaki Nakagami in Idemitsu Honda Team Asia, replacing Ratthapark Wilairot in the Moto2 category.
-In just his second year in Grand Prix motorcycle racing, Pawi struggled to adjust to the bigger and faster bikes, scoring points in only two races during the season, finishing 27th in the standings, with 10 points.
+In just his second year in Grand Prix motorcycle racing, Pawi struggled to adjust to the bigger and faster bikes, scoring points in only two races during the season, finishing 27th in the standings, with ten points.

 Pawi stayed with Honda Asia Team for the 2018 Moto2 World Championship, this time partnered by Tetsuta Nagashima.
 Pawi had his worst season yet, only scoring one point during the season, a 15th place finish in France.

 For the 2019 Moto2 World Championship, Pawi started off with a 13th place finish in Argentina, before suffering a Grade 3 open fracture of his little finger, in a crash during Friday practice at the 2019 Spanish motorcycle Grand Prix.
 He returned at the 2019 Czech Republic motorcycle Grand Prix but withdrew after the Friday practice sessions due to the injury and missed the rest of the season.
-He finished the season 30th and last in the standings, having only completed three races, and amassing 3 points in an injury-riddled season.
+He finished the season 30th and last in the standings, having only completed three races, and amassing three points in an injury-riddled season.